Logo Design

 The most famous Jaguar icon, the “Leaper,” wasn’t actually the company’s official logo for decades.
 It was a hood ornament (or “mascot”).

 It was sculpted in the late 1930s by automotive artist F. Gordon Crosby and first offered as an optional extra.
-Post-war, it became the definitive symbol of the brand.
+Post-war, it became the brand’s definitive symbol.

 From a design perspective, the Leaper is a masterpiece: